Tianqi gets $1.4 bln lithium mine lifeline from Australia's IGO

 By Tom Daly

-Dec 8 (Reuters) - Debt-laden Tianqi Lithium has secured a lifeline from Perth-based nickel and gold miner IGO, which will invest $1.4 billion in the unit that controls Greenbushes, the world's largest hard-rock lithium mine.
+Dec 8 (Reuters) - Debt-laden Tianqi Lithium has secured a lifeline from Perth-based nickel and gold miner IGO Ltd, which will invest $1.4 billion in the unit that controls Greenbushes, the world's largest hard-rock lithium mine.

-China's Tianqi, one of the biggest producers of lithium chemicals used in electric-vehicle batteries, was due to repay a total $1.88 billion by the end of November but secured a one-month extension, buying it time.
+China's Tianqi, one of the biggest producers of lithium chemicals used in electric-vehicle batteries, was due to make a$1.88 billion loan repayment by the end of November but secured a one-month extension, buying it time.

-On Tuesday, Tianqi 002466.SZ said in an exchange filing that IGO Lithium Holdings IGO.AX would take a 49% stake in Tianqi Lithium Energy Australia (TLEA), with Tianqi retaining 51%.
+On Tuesday, Tianqi 002466.SZ said in a filing that IGO Lithium Holdings would take a 49% stake in Tianqi Lithium Energy Australia (TLEA), with Tianqi retaining control with 51%.

+That gives IGO 24.99% in Greenbushes plus 49% in Tianqi's suspended Kwinana lithium processing plant, both of which are in Western Australia, a source with knowledge of the deal said.

-The Chinese company said it plans to use the proceeds mostly to repay $1.2 billion of the principal on a loan taken out for an M&A deal, as well as associated interest.
+The Chinese company said it planned to use the proceeds mostly to repay $1.2 billion of the principal on a loan used to buy a stake in Chile's SQM SQMA.SN in 2018, as well as interest.

-Following the agreement with Australia's IGO, Tianqi said it plans to extend its loan repayment deadline to Nov.
+Following the agreement with IGO IGO.AX, Tianqi said it planned to extend the loan repayment deadline to Nov.
 25, 2022.

-Reuters reported on Monday that IGO was in talks to acquire a stake in Greenbushes.

-A source with knowledge of the deal said on Tuesday that the 49% stake in TLEA would give IGO 24.99% in Greenbushes plus 49% in Tianqi's suspended Kwinana lithium hydroxide processing plant, which is also in Australia.
+Tianqi also said its chairman Jiang Weiping had agreed to provide a $117 million shareholder loan to the company.
+That loan, with a term of no more than five years and interest rate no higher than 5%, can be drawn down from Feb.
+1, it added.

-The deal, which needs the approval of the Australian Foreign Investment Review Board, will be put to Tianqi shareholders on Jan.
-5, the company said in a separate filing.
+The IGO deal, which needs approval from Australia's Foreign Investment Review Board, will be put to Tianqi shareholders on Jan.
+5, Tianqi said in a separate filing.

-U.S.-based Albemarle Corp ALB.N, which holds 49% in Greenbushes and previously said it was keen to take full control, said on Monday it was closely following the situation.
+U.S.-based Albemarle Corp ALB.N, which holds 49% in the Talison Lithium joint venture that operates Greenbushes to TLEA's 51%, said the transaction "appears to be structured in a way that would not trigger Albemarle's right of first refusal."

+"If so, we believe the structure of the Talison JV would remain unchanged," spokeswoman Hailey Quinn said, adding that the company would evaluate further once full details are known.

-(Reporting by Tom Daly; additional reporting by Meg Shen and Twinnie Siu; Editing by Louise Heavens and Alexander Smith)
+(Reporting by Tom Daly; additional reporting by Meg Shen, Twinnie Siu and Ernest Scheyder; Editing by Alexander Smith, Kirsten Donovan and Mark Potter)

 ((tom.daly@thomsonreuters.com; +86 10 5669 2119;))